A SERIOUS HDTV ANTENNA FOR SERIOUS RANGE!

 Choose the Model that's Best For You:

-Option 1: Need something with extreme gain for the UHF band only (option 2 adds insane gain on the VHF band too).
+Option 1: For extreme gain for the UHF band only (option 2 adds insane gain on the VHF band too).

 Option 2: This option is the same as Option 1, but also adds Long Range VHF too with our Patented VHF Upgrade Kit! (typically needed for rural areas, or hilly / mountainous areas)!